 Classic cars fill the parking lot during the 2019 show.
+They'll be back in 2023.
 SUBMITTED PHOTO

-The Classic Car Show that left Inyokern asking for more is returning in 2022 and expected to be even larger than the last.
+The Classic Car Show that left Inyokern asking for more returned in 2022 and is expected to be even larger in 2023.

-The car show hosted by Classic Burgers is set for March 12, 2022, after two years of waiting.
+The car show hosted by Classic Burgers is set for March 11, 2023.
 There will be live music from local bands, craft and home goods vendors, raffle prizes, free wifi available and of course a car show contest.

 The project came into fruition through two longtime friends who brought their businesses together to create an event that would involve the community.